IMG_20220524_083049_1

 Saving money booking one-way tickets!

-I use this strategy to check if it is cheaper to book two one-way trips instead of a round trip every time I book a flight.
+Have you even considered flying home from a different airport to save money?
+I use this strategy to check if booking two one-way trips is cheaper than a round trip every time I book a flight.
 It works!!

-(Keep in mind Dallas has two airports to save even more money).
+(Remember, Dallas has two airports to save even more money.).

 Booking air travel can be tricky these days.
 The airline industry continues to push fares higher and higher while passengers look for ways to keep them grounded.